wangonya/wangonya.com/content/blog/using-setuptools.md

 In our previous post, we made a Hello World! app to get us started with Click.
 You might have noticed though that we needed to do `python hello-world.py` to run it.
-Since we\'re building CLI apps, that\'s just not cool and it\'s not how CLI apps work anyway.
+Since we're building CLI apps, that's just not cool and it's not how CLI apps work anyway.
 We need to be able to run a single command, something like:

 ```shell